-Component Description Sample Tutor Questions #1 Ideas Learning to express ideas within a story builds understanding of the main theme.
-"What important details help you tell the story?"
+Sample Tutor Questions

+#1 Ideas Learning to express ideas within a story builds understanding of the main theme.
+Strong writers learn to generate their own ideas for their writing by utilizing various strategies.
+They think about people they know, places they go, things that they do.
+They then write long and strong about one time with that person, at that place or something they did "What important details help you tell the story?"
 "Why are you writing about this?
 What makes it interesting to you?"
 "Can you describe your story with your five senses?" #2 Organization Organization is the internal structure.
 There is a clear sequence of logical information.
+Strong writers learn to plan for their writing by utilizing various strategies.
+They plan their stories across pages, thinking about what they know about how stories go.
 "What happened first?"
 "Then what happened?
 What happened next?"
 "How did the story end or conclude?" #3 Word Choice Word choice is the ability to communicate precisely, creatively, and functionally.
 Using language to show the reader what is occurring-rather than telling -is important.
 "Are there other words to express yourself?"
 "Imagine you want the reader to see the story in the way you see it, what would you show them?" #4 Sentence Fluency Sentence fluency is the rhythm and flow of the language.
 Sentences should flow, vary in length, structure, and style.
 "What are some different ways to begin/end your sentence?"
-"Read aloud your sentences, does it flow well to you?" #5 Conventions Conventions are the mechanical traits of writing.
+"Read aloud your sentence, does it flow well to you?" #5 Conventions Conventions are the mechanical traits of writing.
 They include spelling, punctuation, capitalization, grammar/usage, and paragraphing.
 "When do we need capitalization?"
 "What are the different punctuation marks?
 What would be best for this sentence?"